MarkusLoennig/project_template/README.md

 (text between brackets to be removed)

 > * Group Name: Back to nature (- for less stress)
-> * Group participants names: Andres Hanchi, Markus Loennig, Mark Mailloux
+> * Group participants names: Andres Hanchi, Markus Loennig, Marc Mailloux
 > * Project Title: Restorative benefits of **virtual reality** nature for the **recovery of attentional fatigue** and **stress reduction**

 ## General Introduction